nahenaoc/KYZBankTest/README.md

 ### 📚 Page Object Model (POM) pattern

 We implemented the **Page Object Model (POM)** ​​pattern to separate the testing logic from the user interface.
 Each web page is encapsulated in its own Java class, which facilitates **change management** and improves **reusability** of the code.

-### 📁 Directory Structure

-The organization of our directories is clear and logical, allowing intuitive navigation through the project:

-- **`/drivers`**: Contains browser drivers, guaranteeing consistency in testing.
-- **`/src/main/java`**: Hosts the page and utility classes, forming the core of our automation operations.
-- **`/src/test/java`**: Includes the test classes and the base class, where the magic of testing happens.
-- **`/resources`**: Stores configuration files and test data, essential for the execution of our test suites.

 ### 🛠️ Maven as Dependency Manager